-You may also have condensation on the the inside of your window, which can be very frustrating to constantly have to mop up.
-As well as contributing towards damp and mould, condensation can even damage the windowsill or wallpaper.
+You may also have condensation on the inside of your window, which can be very frustrating to constantly have to mop up.
+As well as contributing towards dampness and mould, condensation can even damage the windowsill or wallpaper.
 A replacement of the glass or better still the window is required to rectify the issue.

 Your Windows Don’t Feel Secure

 Single glazing is a burglar’s dream.
 Likewise, faulty locks are practically a gateway for thieves.
 Even with CCTV installed, if your property is easy to break into it’s more likely to be targeted.

 New windows will use the latest locking systems.
 You can also choose to reposition or resize windows if you are concerned the current placement isn’t very secure.